paigerodeghero/ComputerGameCodingCamp/day1.md

 - **Activity: Pick an existing game, play it and narrate the story.**
   - We pick a game and narrate it to the class.
   - Show off elements of the game that support the story.
 E.g. Luigi’s handlebar mustache.
-  - Think-Pair-Share: Pick a character in the same game and explain to us one part of the character’s graphical costume.
+  - Think-Team-Share: Pick a character in the same game and explain to us one part of the character’s graphical costume.
 - Homework
   - Pick any computer game you like and play it for 30 minutes.
   - Be prepared to talk about the game elements and demo the game via screen sharing on Day 2.
 Explain why you like the game.